-People in a difficult financial situation often consider stopping contributions to their 401k retirement plans either permanently or temporarily.
-Many financial advisers warn not to stop contributions to your 401k unless your company has stopped matching your contributions or you are close to retirement age.
+People in a difficult financial situation often consider stopping contributions to their 401(k) retirement plans either permanently or temporarily.
+U.S. News & World Reports gives eight examples of when you might want to put retirement savings on hold.
+Many financial advisers warn not to stop contributions to your 401(k) unless your company has stopped matching your contributions or you are close to retirement age.

-Shop around for savings account rates.
+- Shop around for savings account rates.
 Sometimes online banks will offer better rates than your neighborhood bank.

-If your employer matches your 401k contributions, you could be losing a lot of money when you stop contributing.
+- If your employer matches your 401k contributions, you could be losing a lot of money when you stop contributing.
 No savings account rate can compete with the rate you will get when your employer matches your contribution.

 Mykal May has been writing professionally since 1992.
 She has published work in a number of print magazines including Brio and Pockets and for various Web sites.
 She has a Bachelor of Arts in writing and a Bachelor of Science in family relationships from Central Missouri State University.